router5/router5.github.io/_guides/router-options.md

 ## Optional trailing slashes

 By default, the router is in "strict match" mode.
 If you want trailing slashes to be optional, you can set `trailingSlash` to a truthy value.

+## Building with or without trailing slashes

+By default, the router will build your routes according to your route definitions.
+You can force or not the use of trailing slashes by setting `useTrailingSlash` to `true` or `false` (default to `undefined`); When setting this option, `trailingSlash` will be set to true (non strict matching).

 ## Automatic clean up